The colourful Þeistareykir Geothermal Area in North Iceland

 Admiring Þeistareykir geothermal area in 2019

-I visited this area again in the summer of 2019 and got some very much appreciated rays of sun, which lit up the beautiful geothermal colours.
+I visited this area again in the summer of 2019 and got some rays of sun that lit up the beautiful geothermal colours.
+I was so happy that it was sunny for at least part of my visit - it made all the difference.

-At Þeistareykir you will find all kinds of hot springs and mud pools, fumaroles, and vivid geothermal colours.
-Here the earth is white and yellow, orange and bright red, brown and grey with fumes and emissions rising out of the earth where ever you look.
+At Þeistareykir, the earth is white and yellow, orange and bright red, brown and grey with fumes and emissions rising out of the earth everywhere you look.

 The colourful Þeistareykir Geothermal Area in North-Iceland